ds-modules/curriculum-guide/workflow/download-archive.md

 :name: Download folders from tree interface
 ```

-If you are using Jupyter Lab interface then you need to navigate to tree section in the lab interface,
+If you are using Jupyter Lab interface then you need to navigate to File browser section in the lab interface which is situated to the left side,
 - Select the folders you need to download if you are choosing "Download as an Archive" option
 - Navigate to the folder you want to download if you are choosing "Download Current Folder as an Archive" option
 - Right click and select the preferred option